-My Friend Lynne, at Sensible Garden and Living shared this stunning photo of an arbor of gardens near the seaside.
+Lynne, from Sensible Garden and Living shared this stunning photo of an arbor in gardens near the seaside.
 What a perfect spot!
-Would love to relax on that porch.
+I would love to relax on that porch.

 Traditional dusty green metal arbor with pink flowers.
 One of my favorite garden arbors!
 So delicate even though the structure is quite large.
 Source: Flickr Landscape Architect: Annette Hoyt Flanders

-My friend Heather from New House, New Home, New Life has a rustic arbor in her yard with clematis Jackmanii, climbing roses, and shasta daisies.
+My friend Heather from New House, New Home, New Life shared a photo of this rustic arbor in her yard with clematis Jackmanii, climbing roses, and shasta daisies.
+So pretty!

-Imagine walking into your vegetable garden though this lovely arbor!
+Imagine walking into your vegetable garden though this interesting arbor!
 Source: The Seattle Times

+Arbors and arches for the garden fit in naturally with any landscaping design and bring a lot of interest to a garden area.
 Do you have an arbor in your garden?
 What style is your favorite?
-Please leave your comments below.
+Please leave your comments and photos below.
 I’d love to hear from you.